 Acknowledgements

-Special thanks to Diane Peters (Creative Commons), Tim Vollmer (Creative Commons), and Donna Okubo (PLOS), along with other members of our licensing group, which includes Emilie David (AAAS), Michele Garfinkel (EMBO), Daniel Himmelstein (UPenn), Heather Joseph (SPARC), Arti Rai (Duke), Sowmya Swaminathan (Springer Nature), Neil Thakur (formerly NIH), Ron Vale (UCSF), and Dick Wilder (formerly Bill & Melinda Gates Foundation).
+Special thanks to Diane Peters (Creative Commons), Tim Vollmer (Creative Commons), and Donna Okubo (PLOS), along with other members of our (now sunsetted) licensing group, which includes Emilie David (AAAS), Michele Garfinkel (EMBO), Daniel Himmelstein (UPenn), Heather Joseph (SPARC), Arti Rai (Duke), Sowmya Swaminathan (Springer Nature), Neil Thakur (formerly NIH), Ron Vale (UCSF), and Dick Wilder (formerly Bill & Melinda Gates Foundation).

 Additional input was provided by Richard Sever, Ross Mounce, Kevin Smith, Lisa Macklin, Peter Suber, Martyn Rittman, Nick Wehner, Michael Johansson, Joseph Bruckner, Rafael Silva-Rocha, Mayank Chugh, and Jon Tennant.